LorenzoPicken/DepthCrawler/README.md

 <h3>Combat</h3>
 <p>Combat is a focal point of gameplay as the player will encounter various foes as they travel through the dungeons various chambers.
-Whenever the player enters a new chamber, there is a chance that they will partake in a battle, whether this be by choice of the player or a forced confrontation by the enemy occupying the room.
+Whenever the player enters a new chamber, there is a chance that they will partake in battle, whether this be by choice of the player or a forced confrontation by the enemy occupying the room.
 This is determined by the enemy's awareness, a predetermined state that is assigned to them when they spawn.
 This awareness can be one of three possibilities:</p>

 <ul>
   <li>